 Day 8: Chipping Campden to Moreton in Marsh (7 miles/11 kms) Pass through the charming villages of Broad Campden and Blockley and descend to Batsford, where you may visit the arboretum and falconry centre.
 Finally, a pleasant stroll across meadows to Moreton in Marsh.
 Overnight Moreton in Marsh.

-Day 9: Departure after breakfast. > > £750.00 per person (based on two people sharing one room) in B&B’s and village inns. > > A selection of carefully chosen B&B's, hotels or Inns – all rooms with private bathrooms.
-Upgrades > are possible and it is possible to mix and match the accommodation if you wish – please ask us.
+Day 9: Departure after breakfast.

+£795.00 per person (based on two people sharing one room) in B&B’s, village inns and hotels.

+A selection of carefully chosen B&B's, hotels or Inns – all rooms with private bathrooms.
+Upgrades are possible and it is possible to mix and match the accommodation if you wish – please ask us.

 What To Take